 The site is located within both the City of Marion and the City of Holdfast Bay and is referred to informally as ‘Cement Hill’ or the Lorenzin/Monier site.

 The site is located prominently at the intersection of Ocean Boulevard and Scholefield Road, with the latter road being one of the main entrances into the predominantly residential areas of Seacliff Park, Kingston Park and Marino, and to a lesser extent Hallett Cove.
 The Boral Linwood Quarry access road is located adjacent the southern boundary of the site.

-Although partly zoned for residential purposes, the site has historically been used for quarrying, concrete manufacturing, domestic land fill, concrete roofing tile manufacturing and as a depot for a construction company.
+The site has historically been used for quarrying, concrete manufacturing, domestic land fill, concrete roofing tile manufacturing and as a depot for a construction company.